ssherv/INFO20003_SQL_Queries/README.md

 Query design and execution to return specific rows from the data model.
 Queries were run in MySQL Workbench.
 <hr>

-See 'Phonemon_Specification' for a full explanation of this assignment and the associated data model plus tasks.
+See 'Specification' for a full explanation of this assignment and the associated data model plus tasks.

 ![Image of the data model](/phonemonModel.png)